raganwald/raganwald.github.com/_posts/2014-10-24-fun-with-named-functions.md

 ### in closing

-The bottom line is that named functions can be either declared *or* used in an expression.
-Either way, the name of the function is bound inside its body, and that can be useful.
-We can use the name to have a function invoke itself or to access its properties like any other object. beyond all other reasons, naming all of our functions helps us create readable stack traces.
-That's a big win all by itself.
+Named functions can be either declared in a statement *or* used in an expression.
+Named function expressions creates readable stack traces.
+The name of the function is bound inside its body, and that can be useful.
+And we can use the name to have a function invoke itself, or to access its properties like any other object.

 ---